The Lancet August 18, 2012

 Annual asthma exacerbation rate

-Key result: Benralizumab significantly reduced annual exacerbation rates and improved lung function in patients with elevated blood eosinophils.
+Key result: Benralizumab significantly reduced the annual rate of asthma exacerbations and improved lung function in patients with severe eosinophilic asthma.

 Tailored to your role